onotelli/justniffer/docs/EXTENDING.md

 ---

-## 🔹 **Extending Justniffer with a Bash Script**
+## 🔹 **Extending with a Bash Script**

-Justniffer allows calling external executable scripts using the `-e` option, which is triggered at every log entry.
+Justniffer allows the execution of external scripts using the -e option, which is triggered for every log entry.
+Instead of being printed, the log is passed to the script via stdin, and the script is responsible for processing the input and printing the output.

 ### **Usage Example:**
 Run Justniffer with a Bash script for log processing: